michael-kricheldorf/flare-forecast.github.io-wiki/FLARE-OpenWhisk-setup-on-Jetstream2.md

 Here we will install CouchDB on the host.
 It can also be installed as a Docker container, but we’ll stick to a host install.

-First, find out what **private** IP address your Jetstream2 instance is running; the output of this command will show it.
+First, find out what **private** IP address your Jetstream2 instance is running.
+You can find this under "Internal IP address" in the Exosphere GUI; or, the output of the following command will show it.
 It should be of the form 10.0.xxx.yyy; we'll refer to this as PrivateIP:

 ```
 ifconfig ens3